raghavkalracoder/betexchangeofficial-6d28d/content/pages/index.md

     has_border: true
     background_color: none
   - type: form_section
-    content: >-
+    content: |
       ## Ask A Question

-      I'm OK with any kind of questions and will answer as many as I possibly can.
+      Connect with us and we will give you all the support you need!.
     content_align: left
     form_position: right
     form_width: fifty